avijeet0901/MBAR/README.md

 # MBAR

-This code applies the Multistate Bennett Acceptance Ratio (MBAR) in both temperature and multidimensional collective variable (CV) space.
-The biased potential used in the simulation is harmonic, as in umbrella sampling, and requires two inputs: the center of the harmonic potential and the spring constant.
+This code applies the Multistate Bennett Acceptance Ratio (MBAR) in both the temperature and multidimensional collective variable (CV) spaces.
+The biased potential used in the simulation is harmonic, as in umbrella sampling, and requires two inputs: the location of the harmonic potential and the spring constant.

 # Package requirement
 ```